Be sure your STa”M is kosher

 Rabbi Shmuel Fuerst

-Rav, Agudas Yisrael, Peterson Park, Chicago; Dayan, Agudath Israel, Illinois
+Rav, Agudas Yisrael, Peterson Park, Chicago; Dayan, Agudath Israel of Illinois

 “Coming Soon”

-Rav, Agudas Yisroel, Madison; Rosh yeshiva, Torah Vodaas
+Rav, Agudas Yisroel of Madison; Rosh Yeshiva, Torah Vodaas

 “Coming Soon”